 July 4, Sanbornton.
 Fireworks will begin at 9 p.m. at the Steele Hill Resort, 516 Steele Hill Rd.

 Sunapee Fourth of July Celebration

-July 6, Sunapee Harbor.
-The Independence Day Parade begins at 12 p.m. with a theme of the '80s - big hair, bright clothes, the '80s had it all!
-Also featuring marching bands, clowns (happy or sad), sports teams, school classes, old cars/trucks, John Deere Gators, fire trucks, farming tractors and more.
+July 5, Sunapee Harbor.
+The Independence Day Parade begins at 12 p.m. with a theme of super heroes.
+Also featuring marching bands, clowns, sports teams, school classes, old cars/trucks, John Deere Gators, fire trucks, farming tractors and more.
 Line up at 11 a.m., parade starts at noon.
 Fireworks in Sunapee Harbor at dusk.

 Waterville Valley July 4th Celebration